driskell/log-courier/docs/log-carver/Configuration.md

 *You should only change this value if you changed the equivilant value on a Log Courier client.*

+### `max queue size` (receiver)

+Number.
+Optional.
+Default: 134217728 (128 MiB)
+Since 2.13.0

+Maximum number of bytes that can be received and queued from clients at any one moment in time.

+If too many events are being received than can be processed then this queue can build in size.
+When this queue is full, when data is received from a connection that cannot be added to the queue, the data is discarded and the connection closed.

+Warnings will be logged when this happened no more frequently than 1 per minute to note that events are discarded.

+For protocol-based transports that support acknowledgement, no data loss occurs as the client will know to resubmit the data again on a retried connection attempt which in the Log Courier case will backoff longer on each connection attempt to allow Log Carver to catchup.

 ### `max tls version` (receiver)